LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 ### Automatically rename ‘Visitor’, when “Personal info” engagement attribute has been reported

 * If the brand has any additional information about the consumer, and the **personal info engagement attribute** has been reported on the page (for example, by using a Concierge Bot at the beginning of an unauthenticated conversation), the Agent Workspace will automatically populate the visitor name’s in the My Conversations/All Conversations lists as well as the conversation header.

+{: .notice}
-* The population will be done only once the **agent clicks the conversation** and opens it.
+This feature has a limitation: the population will be done only once the **agent clicks the conversation** and opens it.
+Until them, the visitor name will **not** be automatically updated.

 **Screenshots**